rev-net/memo/pitch.md

 - **Certainty**: They express clear rules which cannot be broken, as opposed to the soft guarantees of legal agreements (which can be difficult to enforce).
 - **Auditability**: They are impossible to hide, simplifying diligence for all participants.

-By using these onchain tools of today, recognizing the progressing legal landscape, and witnessing a need for a reliable and productive structure that serves as the backbone of digital organizations, we were led to create *revnets*.
+By using the onchain contracts of today, recognizing the progressing legal landscape, and witnessing a need for a reliable and productive structure that serves as the backbone of digital organizations, we were led to create *revnets*.
 Revnets are a **fully pre-configured** financial structure – although they can evolve over time, they do so according to rules which are set in place at the time of their creation.
 Think of it like a fancy Bitcoin halvening rule.
 This means:

 - **Governance-free**: Governance inefficiencies and takeovers of funds – among the most common failure modes for DAOs – are impossible.
 - **Management-free**: Revnets operate autonomously, according to their pre-configured rules.